openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/04-creating-the-resources.md

 http://blog-%project_namespace%.%cluster_subdomain%

-There will not be any blog posts displayed as yet, we will get to setting up and populating the database later.
+Visit the front end web application by clicking on this link.
+There will not be any blog posts displayed as yet.
+We will get to setting up and populating the database later.